kaspa-r/to_trade_or_not_to_trade/README.md

 ﻿# to_trade_or_not_to_trade

-Master Thesis on Intraday VAR & ES backtesting for Gold Copper & Silver Commodities
+Preliminary (60 days) analysis for Master Thesis on Intraday VAR & ES backtesting for Gold Copper & Silver Commodities